mordori/Hive-Helsinki/README.md

 ## [libft](https://github.com/mordori/Hive-Helsinki/tree/main/libft#libft)

 - A library of commonly used standard and additional utility functions from libc recreated in C.
+- Some of the functions have been modified from the subject, e.g. to handle errors.
-- Includes functions from subsequently completed projects.
+- Includes functions from subsequently completed projects and expanded utility implementations.

 ###### <p align="right">⚠ Work in progress